Financial-Times/police-misconduct-complaints-analysis/README.md

 ## Licensing

 All code in this repository is available under the GNU General Public License v3.0.
-The data has been made public by the entities described above.
+The data in the [`input/`]() directory has been made public by the entities described above.